 6. Talent Framework

 The composition and capability of the team is a key factor in a company’s value.
-Even if the business is not yet profitable, the skills, experience, and cohesion of the workforce indicate potential.
-Buyers and observers evaluate whether the team is equipped to manage complex operations and respond to challenges.
+Even if the business is not yet profitable, the expertise, experience, and cohesion of the workforce indicate potential.
+Buyers and observers evaluate whether the team is equipped to respond to and manage complex operations.

-A strong organizational structure supports scalable growth and consistent performance, turning human capital into a clear demonstration of competence.
+An organizational structure that supports scalable growth and consistent performance turns human capital into a clear expression of competence.
 Every decision, interaction, and collaboration reflects this capability.

-The core strength of the team builds confidence in long-term success.
-A capable workforce reassures stakeholders that growth is realistic and attainable, making valuation more reliable.
+This strength of the team builds trust in long-term success.
+A capable workforce confirms to stakeholders that growth is realistic and attainable, making valuation more reliable.

 7. Operational Efficiency Indicators